 This most certainly is not the only training book out there that advocates these types of methods.
 The methods may be called different things.
 They may be dressed up in fancy talk of ‘safety’, or ‘calm submission’ or some other psycho-babble bull, but they all rely on one thing to get your dog to behave: fear of consequences.
 If the method relies on your dog RECEIVING OR AVOIDING A PAINFUL OR FRIGHTENING CONSEQUENCE you are eroding your dog’s confidence in his world.
 There are enough scary or painful things out there already, there is no need to add to them!

 Please, before you train your dog using methods you have read in a book, think about what your dog is ACTUALLY learning at that moment.
 Is he learning to work WITH you because great things happen when he does (access to stuff he loves such attention, play, fun, food or friends and favourite activities) or does he comply because the alternative is scary, painful or just plain nasty?
 He’s your dog, you get to decide how his world treats him.

-If you would like to know more about reinforcement based training and how it can help you and your dog please get in touch using the contact forms on this website.
+If you would like to know more about reinforcement based training and how it can help you and your dog please get in touch here.
 At Hotdogs only kind, humane, effective training methods are used.
 Fun for both you and your dog.

 Like what you have just read?
 Don’t forget to share so others can also enjoy it 🙂